 Cloch Housing Association (hereinafter the “Association”) is committed to ensuring the secure and safe management of data held by the Association in relation to customers, staff and other individuals.
-The Association’s staff members have a responsibility to ensure compliance with the terms of this policy, and to manage individuals’ data in accordance with the procedures outlined in this policy and documentation referred to herein.
+The Association’s staff members have a responsibility to ensure compliance with the terms of this

 The Association needs to gather and use certain information about individuals.
 These can include customers (tenants, factored owners etc.), employees and other individuals that the Association has a relationship with.
 The Association manages a significant amount of data, from a variety of sources.
 This data contains Personal Data and Sensitive Personal Data (known as Special Categories of Personal Data under the GDPR).

 This Policy sets out the Association’s duties in processing that data, and the purpose of this Policy is to set out the procedures for the management of such data.